YazdanInfo/YazdanInfo.github.io/README.md

 ## About

-This repo contains the source code for my personal site at [YazdanInfo.github.io](https://YazdanInfo.github.io).
-Feel free to explore the file structure, HTML, CSS, and JS to see how everything fits together for a GitHub Pages project.
+This repo contains the source code for my personal site at [YazdanInfo.github.io](https://YazdanInfo.github.io/en Feel free to explore the file structure, HTML, CSS, and JS to see how everything fits together for a GitHub Pages website .

 ---